1. Classes

 private | public | global

-[virtual | abstract | with sharing | without sharing | (none)]
+sharing | without sharing | (none)]

 Class ClassName [implements InterfaceNameList | (none)] [extends ClassOrInterfaceName | (none}] {